mzweilin/IPv6-Attack-Detector/README.md

 ##Installation
 1. Download and install [Scapy](http://www.secdev.org/projects/scapy/) in your machine.
+(Or `apt-get install python-scapy`)
-2. Download the latest code from [Github/mzweilin/ipv6-attack-detector](https://github.com/mzweilin/ipv6-attack-detector).
+2. Download the latest code from [Github/mzweilin/ipv6-attack-detector](https://github.com/mzweilin/ipv6-attack-detector) and extract it into a directory.

 ##Usage